Fade BG Image

 Let's go with that.
 Well, I'm the one who actually made it, of course.

-I took the four orichalcum coins Rokuko got from the 1,000 DP gacha, brought them back, and tried making them into super-fine thread like fiberglass.
-The method where you let it drip while melted.
+I took the four orichalcum coins Rokuko got from the 1,000 DP gacha, brought them back, and tried making them into super-fine thread using the same principle as fiberglass.
+The method where you let it drip while it's melted.
 I saw it on TV once.

-Using [Create Golem] to manipulate orichalcum is actually much easier than iron, giving me complete control.
+When using [Create Golem] to manipulate orichalcum, it's actually far easier to work with than iron, giving me complete control.

-I was worried about the strength since it was so thin, but when I tried to pick it up, my fingers almost got sliced clean off.
-Rather, even an Iron Golem could accidentally get minced by this.
+I was worried about the strength since it was so thin, but when I tried to pick it up, my fingers nearly got sliced clean off.
+In fact, even an Iron Golem could accidentally get minced by this stuff.

-I managed to make a one-meter orichalcum wire that, with handles attached to both ends, could barely be bent by a golem using full force.
-A wire at an absurd level had been created.
+With handles attached to both ends, a one-meter length of orichalcum wire could barely be bent by a golem at full power.
+A truly absurd wire had been created.

 (For the handles, I cheaply made them from iron and had them fuse to the orichalcum.)